diamondman/StatemachineExample/iter2/README.md

 ===================
 -------------------

 Last iteration we were able to build a fully functional program, that interacted with the user.
 Using State Machines and some planning, it wasn't all that difficult to get the basic functionality in the StateMachine classing running.
 On the plus side, the program works and there are no known bugs.
-Unfortunaely the code quality isn't particularly high, which leads to a few parts being hard to follow, and hard to add to.
+Unfortunately the code quality isn't particularly high, which leads to a few parts being hard to follow, and hard to add to.
 Lets see where we can do better.

 CRITICISMS (statemachine.py)
 -------------------